annavesely/sumSome/README.md

 # References
 Goeman, J. J. and Solari, A. (2011).
 Multiple testing for exploratory research.
 Statistical Science, 26(4):584-597.

 Hemerik, J. and Goeman, J. J. (2018).
 False discovery proportion estimation by permutations: confidence for significance analysis of microarrays.
-Journal of the Royal Statistical Society: Series B (Statistical Methodology), 80(1):137-155.
+JRSS B, 80(1):137-155.

 Vesely, A., Finos, L., and Goeman, J. J. (2020).
 Permutation-based true discovery guarantee by sum tests.
-Pre-print, arXiv: 2102.11759.
+Pre-print arXiv:2102.11759.

 # Did you find some bugs?